-Rib cage pain may be sharp, dull, or achy pain felt at and below the chest and above the navel on either side.
+Rib cage pain may be sharp, dull, or achy and felt at or below the chest or above the navel on either side.
 It may occur after an obvious injury or without explanation.

 The most common causes of rib cage pain are a pulled muscle or bruised ribs.
-Other causes of rib cage pain are:
+Other causes of pain in the rib cage area may include:

-When you see a doctor, describe the type of pain you’re experiencing and what movements make the pain worse.
-The type of pain you’re experiencing as well as the area of pain can help the doctor determine which tests to run.
-These tests will help your doctor determine your diagnosis.
+When talking to your doctor, describe the type of pain you’re experiencing and the movements that make the pain worse.
+The type of pain you’re experiencing as well as the area of pain can help your doctor determine which tests will help them make a diagnosis.

-If bone cancer is causing the pain, your doctor will discuss treatment options with you based on the location of the cancer, whether it has spread, or if there are any abnormal growths present.
-Your doctor may suggest surgery to remove abnormal growths.
+If bone cancer is causing the pain, your doctor will discuss treatment options with you based on the type of cancer and origin of the cancer.
+Determining the origin of the cancer will you’re your doctor whether it started in the rib or spread from another area of the body.
+Your doctor may suggest surgery to remove or biopsy abnormal growths.

-In some cases, surgical removal is not possible or is considered too dangerous.
-In these cases, the doctor may choose to shrink them using chemotherapy or radiation therapy.
-Once the growth is small enough, he or she may then remove it through surgical means.
+In some cases, surgical removal isn’t possible or may be too dangerous.
+In these cases, your doctor may choose to shrink them using chemotherapy or radiation therapy.
+Once the growth is small enough, they may then remove it surgically.